TGSAI/mdio-cpp/USER_GUIDE.md

   return writeFuture.status();
 }
 ```
-This example is good for demonstration purposes, but for a practical application it's too inflexible.
+That example is good for demonstration purposes, but for a practical application it's too inflexible.
 Lets fix it by slicing our dataset and copying the data.
 ```C++
 mdio::Result<void> copy_overwrite_and_return(mdio::Dataset& ds) {
   mdio::SliceDescriptor xSlice = {"X", 256, 512, 1};